openpreserve/matchbox/ABOUT.md

 What is Matchbox?
 -----------------
-*“Help!
-I have a million images and I’m sure there are duplicates, but which are they?”*
+*Help!
+I have a million images and I'm sure there are duplicates, but which are they?*

 Checking to identify duplicates manually is a very time-consuming and error-prone process.
-You need a tool to help you – Matchbox.
+You need a tool to help you: Matchbox.

 Matchbox is an open source tool which: